-If you enjoy this poem and the commentary, please let us know in the comment section.
+Did you enjoy this poem and commentary?
+Let us know in the comments.